burggraf/openai-supabase-edge-functions/README.md

 }
 ```

-Let's take a look at this utility function and break it down:
+Let's look at this utility function and break it down:
 - It's a basic Typescript async function.
-(It's super important that this function works asyncronously, because we have no idea how long it's going to take OpenAI to calculate an answer for us.)
+(It's super important that this function works asynchronously, because we have no idea how long it's going to take OpenAI to calculate an answer for us.)
 - It takes a single string parameter, which is the prompt we'll be sending to OpenAI.
 This is the same type of prompt you'd use if you opened up ChatGPT in a web browser and typed out a prompt in the chat window.
 - It uses the standard Javascript `fetch()` function to call the OpenAI API.
 - We're calling the `completions` API endpoint of the OpenAPI `text-davinci-003` model, located here: `https://api.openai.com/v1/engines/text-davinci-003/completions`